Skip to main content

 The Core Stack: Thousand Trails + Passport America

-This two-membership combination covers a huge range of situations: extended stays at Thousand Trails, and 50% off any participating campground you encounter in transit or destinations where TT doesn't have a park.
+This two-membership combination covers a wide range of situations: extended stays at Thousand Trails, and significantly reduced rates at participating campgrounds you encounter in transit or at destinations where TT doesn't have a park.

 Adding Harvest Hosts (Unique Experiences)

-The ROI calculation: one Harvest Hosts night saves the cost of a campground stay ($30–$70+).
-Two nights pays the annual fee.
+The ROI math is simple: one Harvest Hosts night saves the cost of a campground stay ($30–$70+ depending on region).
+Two nights covers a full year's membership.

 Good Sam for Cost Reduction at KOAs

-Good Sam Club ($30/year): 10% off at 2,000+ campgrounds, primarily KOA and Good Sam-affiliated parks.
-A modest discount on top of already-reasonable rates.
-If you camp at KOA or Good Sam parks frequently, this pays.
+Good Sam Club (verify current pricing — historically around $30/year): A percentage discount at thousands of affiliated campgrounds, primarily KOA and Good Sam-network parks.
+A modest reduction on top of already-reasonable rates — but if you camp at KOA or Good Sam parks regularly, it adds up fast.
 If you primarily use free or membership camping, the value is limited.

-Good Sam also offers fuel discounts and RV insurance bundles that can add incremental value.
-Evaluate the full bundle, not just the campground discount.
+Good Sam also offers fuel discounts and RV insurance bundles that add incremental value.
+Evaluate the full bundle, not just the campground discount — for some RVers the insurance pricing alone justifies the annual fee.

 The Optimal Stack by Camping Style

 Base campers (stay 3–7 days per stop): Thousand Trails zone + Passport America.
-The TT parks handle long stays; PA covers everything else at half price.
+The TT parks handle long stays; PA covers everything else at a significant discount.

 Transitional campers (1–2 nights per stop, always moving): Passport America + Harvest Hosts + Good Sam.
-No TT (minimum stays required).
-PA and HH together cover most nights at dramatically reduced cost.
+Skip TT — minimum stay requirements work against a fast-moving itinerary.
+PA and Harvest Hosts together cover most nights at dramatically reduced cost.

 Full-timers: Thousand Trails Trails Collection (all zones) + Passport America + Harvest Hosts.
 The broadest coverage nationwide.
-The TT annual fee is higher but unlimited nights across all zones pays for itself quickly for full-timers.
+The TT annual fee is higher, but unlimited nights across all zones pays for itself quickly at full-time pace.

 Related: Campground membership comparison · Harvest Hosts complete guide · Maximize Thousand Trails